Tomori closing in on new Chelsea deal | Goal.com

 Tomori has been at Chelsea since the under-8 age group and he saw a potential loan move to Everton blocked in the summer after David Luiz was sold to Arsenal.

-He has repaid the faith shown in him by some impressive displays and has built up a partnership with Kurt Zouma as the Blues contended with the absence of Toni Rudiger.
+He has repaid the faith shown in him with some impressive displays and has built up a partnership with Kurt Zouma as the Blues contended with the absence of Toni Rudiger.

 Like Tomori, Tammy Abraham, Reece James and Tino Anjorin are thought to be in line to extend their deals in the coming months, while Willian has had contact with his representatives and the club over a new contract.